 Step 8: See If You Can Apply for Benefits

 This step is vital for low-income people and families.
 Check if you meet the eligibility criteria for any benefits.
 A lot of people are entitled to benefits that they do not ever claim because they have never considered that option.

 Applying for benefits can improve your circumstances and give you a measure of financial relief.
 However, you need to ensure that you are not claiming for something you should not be receiving as that would be considered fraudulent on your part.

 If you’re applying for benefits, remember to inform the relevant authorities should your circumstances change for the better and you are no longer eligible.
 If you fail to do so, you will be required to repay all the overpayments.

-Checking which benefits you are entitled to is not tricky at all, especially if you’re using the right tools.
+Checking which benefits you are entitled to be not tricky at all, especially if you’re using the right tools.
 For example, you can use the Turn2Us benefits calculator to assess which benefits you are entitled to and how much you will be getting.

 Step 9: Formulate a Meal Plan